makspaderin/vue-workshop/README.md

 Making changes to the dummy APIs is possible by copying and editing the dummy implementations from the UI components library.
 Provide the edited dummy APIs to the theme in the `devel/main.js`-file.

-### How come some things are behaving differently on the `npm run dev` server and when the theme is actually to the server deployed?
+### How come some things behave differently on the `npm run dev` development server and when the theme is actually deployed?

 This answer ties in with the previous question: *How do I edit the responses given by the Cloubi APIs in the Node.js development server?*.
 Because the Node.js server, that is run with the `npm run dev`-command only uses a dummy API, it can sometimes behave drastically differently from the actual Cloubi APis.
 It is heavily encouraged that the theme is deployed for API integration and testing.